Decentralized Learning in Online Queuing Systems: Unstable No-Policy regret system example

 Once again, at every iteration where $\phi_t^+ $ is strictly positive and \cref{eq:packet_age} holds, queue $1$ holds the oldest packet and thus has priority on whichever server it chooses.
 This implies that for any large enough $t$, $\phi_t^+$ is a supermartingale.
 It also holds that for any $t\geq 0$, $|\phi_{t+1}^+-\phi_t^+ |\leq 2(N+1)$.
 Thus, with the same arguments used to prove \cref{eq:Qt}, almost surely,

-With that at hand, we prove that for any large enough $k$, queue $1$ doesn't get priority often over the other queues during the first stage of the $k^{\text{th}}$ window.
+With that at hand, we prove that for any large enough $k$, queue $1$ does not get priority often over the other queues during the first stage of the $k^{\text{th}}$ window.
 For any $i \in \{2,\ldots,N/2\}$, pose:

 For any $\ell$ s.t. $\{\lceil \ell N\rceil;\lceil (\ell+1) N-1\rceil\}$ is included in the first phase of a window, we have

 as well as

 Those two inequalities imply: